anukem/better_developer_resources/git/things_I_should_remember.md

 I want to revert the changes I made to a file by checking out a version of that file from a different branch

 Command: `git checkout [branch] -- [file]`

+## Use Case 4:
+I want to see just the changes that a commit made.

+Command: `git diff COMMIT~ COMMIT`